Everything you'll ever need in your campus life

 The Really, Really Free Market provides items including clothing, electronics, books, ready-to-eat meals, and much more for free.
 Items are donated by Corvallis community members.
 The Corvallis RRFM can be found on Fridays, 12-4pm at Corvallis Central Park and Mondays-Fridays 2-6pm at the Benton Plaza Free Store.

 The Office of Advocacy provides support for students on issues including the code of conduct, academic integrity, grade appeals, campus housing, and any other matters relevant to student life.
-Reach out for support at email@example.com, call 541-737-9200, or schedule an appointment here.
+Reach out for support at firstname.lastname@example.org, or call 541-737-9200.
 Their office can be found in the Student Experience Center suite 228.